 - Possess a combination of education and work experience that totals at least 4 years

-When Is the 2020 Level I CFA Exam Offered?
+When Is the 2021 CFA Level 1 Exam Offered?

-The exam is currently offered via a paper-based testing format in June and December.
-However, starting in 2021, the CFA Institute will transition its Level I CFA Exam to computer-based testing.
-This digital shift will give candidates a larger selection of testing venues and more flexibility when scheduling their exams.
+Starting with 2021, the CFA Institute has transitioned the CFA Level 1 Exam to computer-based testing.
+This digital shift has given candidates a more extensive selection of testing venues and more flexibility when scheduling their exams.
 Also, the CFA Institute selected Prometric testing centers to administer the computer-based CFA exams.

 |Standard Registration Fee Deadline||February 12, 2020|